-Jeff Birkenstein is an associate professor in, and chair of, the Department of English at Saint Martin's University in Lacey, Washington.
+Jeff Birkenstein is a professor in, and previously chair (2009-2016) of, the Department of English at Saint Martin's University in Lacey, Washington.
+Dr. Birkenstein is a Fulbright Scholar, having spent his time at Petrozavodsk State University, Russia, in 2013.
+He was faculty president for the 2015-2016 academic year.
 He received his Ph.D. from the University of Kentucky in 2003; he has a second MA in TESOL, also from Kentucky.
-His first MA was from California State University, Long Beach, where he was lucky enough to study under Charles E. May, the influential short story critic After first attending Orange Coast (Community) College, he graduated from UCLA in 1993 as an English major.
+His first MA was from California State University, Long Beach, where he was lucky enough to study under Charles E. May, the influential short story critic.
+After first attending Orange Coast (Community) College, he graduated from UCLA in 1993 as an English major.
 His major interests lie in American and world short stories; food; and, cultural criticism, especially post-9/11 narratives.

 - The Cinema of Terry Gilliam: It's a Mad World.
-Co-edited with Anna Froula, East Carolina University, and Karen Randell, Southampton Solent University (UK).
-Columbia University Press/Wallflower Press, April 2013.
+Co-edited with Anna Froula, East Carolina University, and Karen Randell, Nottingham Trent University (UK).
+Columbia University Press/Wallflower Press, 2013.

 - Reframing 9/11: Film, Popular Culture and the "War on Terror."
-Co-edited with Anna Froula, East Carolina University, and Karen Randell, Southampton Solent University (UK).
-Continuum, May 2010.
+Co-edited with Anna Froula, East Carolina University, and Karen Randell, Nottingham Trent University (UK).
+Continuum 2010.

-- "Divorced from Reality: Time Bandits in Search of Fulfillment," In The Cinema of Terry Gilliam: It's a Mad World, Eds.
-Jeff Birkenstein, Anna Froula, Karen Randell, Columbia UP, forthcoming.
+- "Divorced from Reality: Time Bandits in Search of Fulfillment," In The Cinema of Terry Gilliam: It's a Mad World.
+Eds.
+Jeff Birkenstein, Anna Froula, Karen Randell, Columbia UP, 2013.

 - "The Houses that Alice Munro Built: Community in The Love of a Good Woman."
 In Critical Insights: Alice Munro.
 Ed.
 Charles E. May.
 Salem Press/EBSCO, 2012.